Learning and Evaluating Representations for Deep One-class Classification: Conclusion

 \section{Conclusion}

 Inspired by an old wisdom of learning representations followed by building classifiers, we present a two-stage framework for deep one-class classification.
 We emphasize the importance of decoupling building classifiers from learning representations, which allows classifier to be consistent with the target task, one-class classification.
-Moreover, it permits applications of various self-supervised representation learning methods, including contrastive learning~\citep{chen2020simple} with proper fixes, for one-class classification, achieving strong performance on one-class classification benchmarks.
+Moreover, it permits applications of various self-supervised representation learning methods, including contrastive learning~\citep{chen2020simple} with proper fixes, for one-class classification, achieving strong performance on visual one-class classification benchmarks.
+Finally, we exhibit visual explanation capability of our two-stage self-supervised deep one-class classifiers.